startreedata/pinot-quickstart/README.md

 docker compose up -d
 ```

-The [docker-compose](./docker-compose.yml) file starts up these containers:
+The `docker-compose.yml` file configures the following services:

-- Dedicated Zookeeper for Pinot
+- Zookeeper (dedicated to Pinot)
-- Pinot Controller
-- Pinot Broker
-- Pinot Server
+- Pinot Controller, Broker, and Server
-- Kraft "Zookeeperless" Kafka
+- Kraft (Zookeeperless Kafka)
-- The python producer
+- Python producer

-### Step 2 - Create a Kafka Topic
+### Step 2: Create a Kafka Topic

-Create the Kafka topic for the producer to write into and for the Pinot table to read from.
+Next, create a Kafka topic for the producer to send data to, which Pinot will then read from:

 ```bash
 docker exec -it kafka kafka-topics.sh \